newmediapilot/nmp-relay/README.md

 # About

 This repository automates posting tweets sourced from selected Reddit meme subreddits.
-It continuously pulls memes at specified intervals and applies AI-based filters to ensure preferred content and maturity ratings for safe posting.
+It continuously pulls memes at specified intervals ~~and applies AI-based filters to ensure preferred content and maturity ratings for safe posting~~.

 ## Prerequisites